 When something looks like a problem to us, the natural instinct is to try to solve it.
 And that's where the discussion went.

-When I’m coaching — or even in an everyday conversation such as this — I want to understand both the experience someone is having, as well as what they believe that makes that experience look true.
+When I'm coaching—or even in an everyday conversation such as this—I notice both the state of mind someone is in, as well as what they believe is the ‘thing’ that is creating the challenge for them.

 In this case, my friend believed that clarity about the future would give her a sense of security now.

 She thought that uncovering what she was good at would give her relief from the 'problem' of uncertainty.
 In other words, she believed that doing something would help her feel a certain way.

 Ahh, OK, now I see why she’s stuck!

 We can’t make ourselves feel a certain way by doing something or achieving something.
 We only think we’ll feel that way by creating an imaginary future.
 We’re linking that imaginary future with an imaginary future state of mind.